Hospes/headed-lazy-grid/README.md

 * `0.8.2` compatible with Jetpack Compose 1.5.0
 * `0.9.0` compatible with Jetpack Compose 1.6.0-alpha03
 * `0.9.1` compatible with Jetpack Compose 1.6.0-alpha07
+* `0.9.2` compatible with Jetpack Compose 1.6.3 (Internal implementation of LazyGrid was updated according to latest compose.foundation 1.6.3)